What is Data Transformation?

 Normalization – Data normalization is the process of scaling the data to enable “apples-to-apples” comparisons of metrics and features across multiple data sets, either integrated or analyzed and compared separately.
 Normalization may also be used to eliminate noise or skews in the source data.
 Examples of normalization techniques are as follows:

-• Min-max normalization: performing linear transformation on the original data.
+• Min-max normalization: performing a linear transformation on the original data.

 • Decimal scaling: normalizing the value of the attribute by standardizing the decimal point placement.